SteveBeeblebrox/stevebeeblebrox.github.io/domlib.md

 ```typescript
 var $host?: Element
 ```
 When in a script tag, this variable references the parent of the script tag.
 When in an event listener, this variable is the receiving element.
 In all other situations, it is undefined.
+This variable requires `domlib-extra.js`.
 ### `$last`
 ```typescript
 var $last?: Element